 There’s no one model of VoIP phone which will be the right choice for every business.
 Different firms have different priorities for their phone systems, with some prioritising desk phones and others wanting something more similar to smartphones.
 They all need varying things from their office phones.

-The following ten options are the VoIP phone models currently on the market.
-Choose one of them for your workplace, and you can be sure you’re getting one of the best VoIP phones around.
+The following 10 options are the top VoIP phone models currently on the market.
+Choose one of them for your workplace or home office, and you can be sure you’re getting one of the best VoIP phones around.

-So now you have seen the phones, let’s review the ten best VoIP phones.
+So now that you have seen the phones, let’s review the 10 best VoIP phones.

 If you’re looking for the best VoIP phone, whatever the price, the Yealink T49G may well be the model for you.
 This high-end alternative packs in every conceivable feature and function, including both HD voice and video.

 Video conferencing with this phone is a joy.
 The 8” screen has an impressive resolution of 1080 x 800 pixels.
 What’s more, an HDMI output lets you project video calls onto an external display, making it a great conference phone.
 The phone can support 16 phone lines, and has pretty much every feature you’ll find from the other models on our list.

 Grandstream describes the GXP 2170 as their ‘most powerful High-End IP Phone’.
 The model is great for any small business that deals with significant call volumes or multiple phone numbers.
 It supports 12 lines, has HD audio quality, and Bluetooth connectivity.

 A 4.3” colour LCD and 44 programmable soft keys make it possible to customise the unit to suit any system.
 That’s all from a phone which is competitively priced compared to some of the other VoIP phones on this list.